Post Remediation Verification (PRV)

 Once remediation work has been completed, the next step is verifying that the documented objectives have been met.

-Why a Post-Remediation Evaluation Matters
+Why a Post Remediation Verification Matters

 Remediation is only complete when defined objectives have been met.

-A PRE provides:
+A PRV provides:

 • Independent verification of remediation efforts